 According to Wikipedia, “machine learning is the subfield of computer science that gives computers the ability to learn without being explicitly programmed” (Machine Learning 2017).
 The history of machine learning goes back much farther than one might think.
 As far back as 1950 when Alan Turing created the “Turing Test”, a test to determine if a computer has real intelligence (Marr 2016), the scientific community was considering whether machines could not only think, but learn as well.
 This concept was proven to be a reality when in 1952 “Arthur Samuel wrote the first computer learning program.
 The program was the game of checkers, and the computer improved at the game the more it played, studying which moves made up winning strategies and incorporating those moves into its program.”
 (Marr 2016).
 Jumping quickly through the intervening decades we have:

-1957 - Frank Rosenblatt designed the first neural network for computers, the perceptron….
+1957 - Frank Rosenblatt designed the first neural network for computers, the perceptron.

-1967 - The “nearest neighbor” algorithm was written, allowing computers to begin using very basic pattern recognition….
+1967 - The “nearest neighbor” algorithm was written, allowing computers to begin using very basic pattern recognition.

-1979 - Students at Stanford University invent the “Stanford Cart” which can navigate obstacles in a room on its own….
+1979 - Students at Stanford University invent the “Stanford Cart” which can navigate obstacles in a room on its own.

-1997 - IBM’s Deep Blue beats the world champion at chess….
+1997 - IBM’s Deep Blue beats the world champion at chess.

-2010 - The Microsoft Kinect can track 20 human features at a rate of 30 times per second, allowing people to interact with the computer via movements and gestures….
+2010 - The Microsoft Kinect can track 20 human features at a rate of 30 times per second, allowing people to interact with the computer via movements and gestures.

-2011 - Google Brain is developed, and its deep neural network can learn to discover and categorize objects much the way a cat does….
+2011 - Google Brain is developed, and its deep neural network can learn to discover and categorize objects much the way a cat does.

 2014 - Facebook develops DeepFace, a software algorithm that is able to recognize or verify individuals on photos to the same level as humans can.